sabboshachi/Python_Playground/README.md

-# Python for Beignner
+Python for Beignner
- Basic pyhton learning and data structure
+Basic Pyhton learning and data structure is discussed here